bacalhau-project/bacalhau/docs/examples/model-inference/object-detection-yolo5/index.md

 The container has its own options that we must specify:

-* `--input` to select which pre-trained weights you desire with details on the [yolov5 release page](https://github.com/ultralytics/yolov5/releases)
+* `--input-urls` to select which pre-trained weights you desire with details on the [yolov5 release page](https://github.com/ultralytics/yolov5/releases)
 * `--project` specifies the output volume that the model will save its results to.
 Bacalhau defaults to using `/outputs` as the output directory, so we save to there.

 For more container flags refer to the [`yolov5/detect.py` file in the YOLO repository](https://github.com/ultralytics/yolov5/blob/master/detect.py#L3-#L25).